drifter1/compiler/docs/simple-c-language.md

 - `double` type → for double precision floating-point numbers
 - `char` type → for characters
 - `void` type → for incomplete types

+### Type Kinds

+- Basic type → declaration type of a variable or function parameter
+- Function type → data type of the return value of a function

 ### Variable Declarations